27 Best Jobs for Teens Hiring Now

 You won’t have to go far to find messy cars in need of a good detailing service.
 You probably have friends and neighbors who would be happy to pay you to clear out, vacuum, and wash their vehicles, inside and out.

 You can do the work right in your clients’ driveways, or ask if they’re willing to bring their vehicles to you.
-You’ll need garbage bags, sponges or cloths, a bucket, and soap, and you can set your prices based on the size of the vehicles and the time it takes to complete each job.
+You’ll need garbage bags, sponges or cloths, a bucket, and soap.
+You can set your prices based on the size of the vehicles and the time it takes to complete each job.

 By age 15, you can take a class to earn your lifeguard certification from the American Red Cross.
 Your certification lasts for two years, and you can take refresher courses to keep your skills up-to-date.